What Is A Cenote? The Ultimate Guide To Visiting Cenotes

 🥽 Bring or rent a snorkel or goggles

-Your experience will be so much better if you can see all the fish, cave formations and amazing light reflections underwater.
+Your experience will be so much better if you can see all the fish, cave formations, and amazing light reflections underwater.
+We travel with one pair of simple goggles from Nike which are lightweight and perfect for those occasions.
+Otherwise, a snorkel set would be perfect to have!

 📸 Bring a GoPro or waterproof phone case

 We had a lot of fun getting underwater shots with a simple waterproof phone case you can buy at most cenotes or in Playa del Carmen for around 100 pesos (5 USD) which fit every phone and work!
+Or if you have a GoPro that’s of course the best way to go.

 👚 Bring a towel or sweater

-This might sound funny as it is super hot on the Mexican coast but you might cool down a lot due to the natural setting of the cenote covered in trees, by swimming, snorkeling or scuba diving in the cool fresh water or by exploring the caves.
-So I recommend bringing a quick-try towel or light sweater just in case.
+This might sound funny as it is super hot on the Mexican coast but you might cool down a lot by swimming, snorkeling, or scuba diving in the cenotes or by exploring the caves.

 🍽️ Bring snacks and water